15 Best Email Blast Programs We Tested & Reviewed

 Start by regularly cleaning your list to remove inactive subscribers and invalid email addresses.
 This process, often called list hygiene, keeps your engagement rates high and protects your sender reputation.
 When adding new contacts, use lead magnets that attract your ideal audience and consider a double opt-in process to confirm their interest.
 A smaller, engaged list will always outperform a large, inactive one.

-Get the Right Technical Support
+When (and How) to Get Technical Support

 Let’s be honest: the technical side of email marketing can feel overwhelming.
 From configuring DNS records to managing IP addresses, there’s a lot to handle, especially when you’re sending high volumes of email.
 Many businesses get stuck here, unable to get their campaigns off the ground because the initial setup is too complex.
 You shouldn’t have to be an IT expert to run a successful email program.